tsyne/tsyne/LLM.md

-# Jyne - Quick Reference for LLMs
+# Tsyne - Quick Reference for LLMs

-## What is Jyne?
+## What is Tsyne?
 TypeScript wrapper for Go's Fyne UI toolkit.
 JSON-RPC bridge over stdio.
 Declarative API for desktop apps.

 ## Architecture